AU-Master-Thesis/thesis/sections/3-methodology/study-3/global-planning.typ

   caption: [RRT algorithm and environment avoidance integration.
 Left image shows a small collision radius#stl, which results in a path that tends to get closer to the obstacles#sl.
 Right image shows a collision radius, equal to the step length; $r_C = s$, which results in a path that tends towards the middle of the free space, staying far from the environment.
 The collision radius for each node is teal#stl when no intersection is detected, and red#sr when an intersection is detected.], )<f.m.rrt-colliders>

 Again, do note that even though #acr("RRT*") is used here, the collision detection is a detached module, which can also be used with other path-finding algorithms.
-The `rrt` crate@rrt-crate has been extending for the purpose of this thesis, as it only provided an #acr("RRT") implementation, the authors have extended it to include the #acr("RRT*") algorithm as well.
+The `rrt` crate@rrt-crate has been extended for the purpose of this thesis, as it only provided an #acr("RRT") implementation, the authors have extended it to include the #acr("RRT*") algorithm as well.
 This is done through the `rrstar`#footnote[Found in the #source-link("https://github.com/AU-Master-Thesis/rrt", "rrt") crate at #source-link("https://github.com/AU-Master-Thesis/rrt/blob/d4384c7ef96cde507f893d8953ce053659483f85/src/rrtstar.rs#L159", "src/rrtstar.rs:159")]<footnote.rrtstar> function, which provides an interface taking two $N$-dimensional points, a step length, a neighbourhood radius, a max number of iterations, see @lst.rrtstar.
 Furthermore, it is a higher order function which takes two function closure trait objects; `is_collision_free` and `random_sample`.

 #listing(
   [